heavenshell/vim-pydocstring/README.rst

 Note
 ~~~~

-If you using venv or virtualenv, you may deactivate venv/virtualenv first.
-doq will create own venv.
+Activated venv needs to be deactivated before insatll doq.

 This can be automated with vim-plug.
-Activated venv needs to be deactivated before running `PlugInstall` or `PlugUpdate`.

 .. code::